iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.2.3/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.ascent.phr 4 reviews"/>
 </p>

+> This app is 10 times better than Patient Access.
+It's very interactive and keeps the user up to date in many areas like health and well being, including your rights as a patient to having access to your records.<br> :date: __2021-05-02 09:35:47__

 > not fully user friendly, it's not obvious how to get things done, needs some getting used to to navigate. otherwise works very well.<br> :date: __2021-04-19 22:01:56__